lydakis/sandfs/README.md

 - Bridge to real GNU utilities via `host -p <path> <command>` which materializes the subtree and runs the host binary against it.
 - Node policies (read-only, append-only, visibility labels) plus shell views so different agents see only the nodes they are allowed to.
 - Write hooks and optimistic versions so hosts can flush files to external stores with conflict detection.
+- Storage adapters and snapshots so you can mount external state and roll forward/back within a turn.
 - Serialization helpers to snapshot or hydrate sandboxes (planned).

 ## Quickstart